Appdynamics/ucs-monitoring-extension-ps1/docs/ucsdashboard.md

 ![4](https://user-images.githubusercontent.com/2548160/68866017-b0b5b100-06eb-11ea-9103-d2004eb9f3bb.jpg)

 *Config Exporter - Ask your AppDynamics representative to give you the Config Exporter tool if you don't already have it.
-Config exporter be used to migrate configuration between controllers or applications.
+Config exporter is used to migrate configuration between controllers or applications.
 The configuration can be imported directly into another controller/application or it can be download as a file.